joshuamhtsang/p4_tutorials_doraemon_2022/4_jmt_adding_custom_header_to_packet.md

 ## Modifying the match-actions to increment the dorayaki counter by +1 when ingressed

-The pertient file is [basic.p4](./exercises/basic_jmt_expt/basic.p4).
+The pertinent file is [basic.p4](./exercises/basic_jmt_expt/basic.p4).
 There are a few basic sections to the p4 files and each requires modification  to process the doraemon layer:

 1. Define the expected headers in the received packet:  Add the `myDoraemon` layer definition and the expected fields in this layer i.e. `bit<32> dorayaki` to the header of the packet.